jadecobra/python_tdd_exercises/source/calculator/calculator_1/calculator.rst

     # Exceptions seen

-:ref:`I can use a variable to remove duplication<what is a variable?>`
+:ref:`I can use a variable to remove repetition<what is a variable?>`

 ----